 Note: you could also set up a recurring transfer into a savings account to do the same thing.
-(The EQ Bank Savings Plus Account1 is great for this.
+(The Savings Plus Account from EQ Bank is great for this.
 You can add up to four sub-accounts so you can easily save towards big expenditures.
-Bonus: you’ll earn 2.45%2 everyday interest on your account balance!)

 To further fine-tune our plans, I also review the following before and after the holidays:

 - Gifts we’d like to add or remove from our gift list.